-Working within the Wholesale Markets Directorate, you will work in the Market Monitoring Unit providing analysis and advice relating to the regulation of the Single Electricity Market.
+Working within the Wholesale Markets Directorate, you will provide analysis and advice relating to the regulation of the wholesale electricity market.

-You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the electricity sector and the Single Electricity Market (SEM).
-This role is well suited to persons with excellent numerical analysis skills such as those with an economics, accountancy, engineering, finance or IT background.
-Any experience in working in energy markets will also be valuable but not essential.
+You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator's aims and objectives by analysing and advising on issues relating to the regulation of the electricity sector and the Single Electricity Market (SEM).
+This role is well suited to persons with excellent analysis skills such as those with an engineering, economics, finance, legal or similar background.
+Any experience in working in electricity markets will also be valuable but not essential.